inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 If God is perfect, why did He cre discontinuous fs?
 "How should I know if it works?
 That's what beta testers are for.
 I only coded it."
-(Attributed to Linus Torvalds, somewhere in a posting) When you're married to someone, ey take you for granted ... when you're living wi someone it's fantastic ... ey're so fened of losing you ey've got to keep you satisfied all e time.
+(Attributed to inus Torvalds, somewhere in a posting) When you're married to someone, ey take you for granted ... when you're living wi someone it's fantastic ... ey're so fened of losing you ey've got to keep you satisfied all e time.